Alfresco/docs-alfresco/sync-service/3.1/admin/index.md

 1. To perform a backup of your Sync Service database, follow these steps:

     1. Backup your repository database.
-See [Backing up and restoring](https://docs.alfresco.com/5.2/concepts/ch-backup-restore.html)(#LINK).
+See [Back up and restore]({% link content-services/6.1/admin/backup-restore.md %}).

     2. After you have successfully backed up the repository, wait for a couple of minutes to ensure that the synchronization server has correctly tracked the repository after the repository backup.